leggedrobotics/graph_msf/README.md

 Instructions on how to use and run the examples can be found in the [./examples/README.md](./examples/README.md).

 ## Data
-We provide some example dataset from our excavator HEAP.
+We provide some example datasets from our excavator HEAP.
 The data contains
 * IMU measurements,
 * LiDAR odometry from CompSLAM,
 * Left and Right GNSS measurements,